-Just like the kitchen, the bathroom is a room people are always coming back to.
+Just like the kitchen, the bathroom is a room people consistently return to.
 Unlike a kitchen, though, people don’t come here to congregate or eat.
 (Hopefully.)

 Toilet jokes aside, renovating your bathroom is a good investment.
 An unfinished bathroom can be a deal-breaker for a buyer.
 But if you’re handy and infuse some inexpensive updates to this important living space, it can make you a great deal of money once you go to sell.

-In fact, the National Association of Realtor’s 2019 report says bathroom investments are the most popular of all home improvements.
-That’s probably because they’re likely to contribute to a higher selling point.
+The National Association of Realtor’s 2019 report says bathroom investments are the most popular of all home improvements.
+That’s because they’re likely to contribute to a higher selling point.
 After all, home buyers want to make sure they can go potty in peace.
 A new, sparkling bathroom assures them.

 Still not sure?
 Check out the numbers from Illinois Bank & Trust: